Gonorrhea Test (Swab)

 GC test, gonorrhea nucleic acid amplification test (NAAT), gonorrhea DNA probe test

 What is this test?

 Gonorrhea is a sexually transmitted disease (STD) caused by N. gonorrhoeae.
 This test

 Why do I need this test?

-You might have this test if your healthcare provider suspects that you have gonorrhea.
-Symptoms of gonorrhea include:
+gonorrhea infection.
+You may also have this test if your healthcare provider thinks

 What other tests might I have along with this test?

 If you are female, your healthcare provider may take a sample from your vagina or

 cervix.
 If you are male, your healthcare provide may take a sample from your urethra.
 If

 you have had anal or oral sexual contact, your provider will do a rectal and/or throat